imadcollin/apegroup-web-guide/Ch6/ch6.md

   },
   /*******************************************************************************
 3. We write our server dependencies here
-   -Koa is a backage where you can find online //try to see express as well
+   -Koa is a backage that you can find online //Check out ExpressJS as well
   *******************************************************************************/
   "dependencies": {
     "koa": "^2.0.0-alpha.7",